mikhdm/mikhdm.github.io/resume.md

 - Optimized several throughput intensive API services, reducing latency by 50% and lowering memory usage, which cut operational costs;
 - Refactored and standardized an internal microservice framework, significantly improving system reliability and making it easier for the team to contribute effectively;
 - Delivered reusable configuration and logging libraries that standardized operations across 10+ critical microservices and reduced deployment errors and technical debt;
-- Migrated microservices to Helm and aligned observability stack (monitoring, alerting, runbooks), improving service reliability;
+- Migrated microservices to Helm and aligned observability stack (monitoring, alerting, runbooks), improving service reliability.

 ### AR/VR Startup — Backend Engineer

 *Moscow, Russia, June 2020 – September 2022*

-- Developed backend microservices with Python, integrating APIs with external systems using diverse messaging protocols.
+- Developed backend microservices with Python, integrating APIs with multiple external systems using diverse messaging protocols;
 - Designed and implemented CI/CD processes, accelerating release cycles and increasing reliability of API services.

 ### Vivid Money — Full-Stack Engineer, HR Team

 *Moscow, Russia, February 2020 - May 2020*

-- Improved an internal HR management system by enhancing UI and overall user experience.
+- Improved the internal HR management system by improving the user interface and the overall user experience.

 ### ErgoSolo Ltd. — Full-Stack Engineer

 *Moscow, Russia, June 2015 – February 2020*

-- Developed a color palette extraction system from photos, improving search on a [microstock photography website](https://ergofoto.ru/search).
+- Developed a color palette extraction system from photos, improving search on a [microstock photography website](https://ergofoto.ru/search);
-- Designed and implemented a Russian digital vocabulary system leveraging explanatory, spelling, and synonym dictionaries; handled data cleaning, structured storage, and UI development, significantly boosting user engagement for the [online public speaking course](https://orator.nabiraem.ru).
+- Designed and implemented a Russian digital vocabulary system that utilizes explanatory, spelling, and synonym dictionaries; handled data cleaning, structured storage, and UI development, significantly increasing user engagement for the [online public speaking course](https://orator.nabiraem.ru)
-- Built a [digital certificate validation microservice](https://certs.ergosolo.ru/) for a touch-typing trainer, improving the core project's reliability.
+- Built a [digital certificate validation microservice](https://certs.ergosolo.ru/) for a touch-typing trainer, improving the reliability of the core project;
 - Integrated Elasticsearch and built backend and UI features for the microstock website’s [search functionality](https://ergofoto.ru/search).

 ---